-Choosing a domain name should be the simplest task in running a company.
+Choosing a domain name should be the most straightforward task in running a company.
 Utilize your company name.
 If your firm’s name is long, see if you may abbreviate it.

-Kenyans’ main issue is whether to register a domain under the country’s top-level domain, .co.ke, or the international standard domain extension, .com.
+Kenyans’ main issue is registering a domain under the country’s top-level domain, .co.ke, or the international standard domain extension, .com.
 Both are excellent and will provide you with everything you require.

 The is an exception.
-If you want to target people throughout the world, a .com domain would be ideal.
+If you want to target people worldwide, a .com domain would be ideal.
 A .co.ke is a good choice if you have a physical location and operate a company.